oneilln/Firm-Level-Credit-Volatility-Forecasting/README.md

 cd Firm-Level-Credit-Volatility-Forecasting/forecasting
 jupyter notebook
 ```
 Open each notebook in the order.
 Each is self-contained and reads from `../data/`.
-Restart the kernel and Run All to reproduce every table in Chapter 4 and Appendix D of the dissertation.
+Restart the kernel and Run All to reproduce every table in Results & Analysis and Appendix of the dissertation.
 # Required packages
 •	pandas, numpy, scipy
 •	scikit-learn